Car Accidents and the Statute of Limitations in Louisiana

 - Medical care providers like attending physicians, specialists and hospitals may be slow to reach conclusive diagnoses and provide requested documentation, assessments or other reports to insurers or other concerned parties.

 Any delay can consume weeks that rapidly become months.
 By the time you discover that a lengthy investigation has unjustly assigned an undeserved percentage of fault to you that will reduce your benefits, you may have very little time to assemble and file a suit to address your personal injury and property damages.

 Get the Right Representation

 Instead, exercise your right to legal representation.
-If you’re in a car accident, reach out to the attorneys who practice where you live—right here in South Louisiana.
+If you’re in a car accident, reach out to the attorneys who specialize in auto accident personal injury and practice where you live—right here in South Louisiana.
 Call 800-356-6776 to speak to an attorney at Morrow, Morrow, Ryan, Bassett and Haik, or schedule a free consultation online.
 We have offices in Opelousas, Lafayette and New Iberia, and we believe that all of the members of our parish communities deserve the rights and protections due them.